bozulonas/myland/docs/rules.md

 - The way most adventurers cast magic is from using **spell books** they loot.
 - **Spell books** take one inventory slot, normally contain one spell and each casting adds fatigue to your inventory.
 It takes one dungeon turn to cast from one (cannot be done in combat).
 - Spells come with one *Mana Dice*, more can be attained from items, ritual or other sources.
 Rolling doubles causes a [mishap]().

+### Time
+Time is relative.
+It flies when you're having fun, and stops during a moment of mortal terror.
+As such, the tracking of time is suitably abstracted to match:
+- 10sec / a round: how long it takes each participant to take an action in combat
+- 10min / a dungeon turn: how long it takes for an action during exploration.
+One roll on the dungeon clock.
+- 1hr: Has elapsesed whenever a 1 is rolled on the dungeon clock.

 ## Combat & Danger